chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 The actual rules of chess are not very hard to learn.
 There are 6 types of pieces, and they have very specific rules of how they move that never change.
 Compared to the complexity of most video games that people play, chess is actually very simple because there is a lot less to learn and remember.
 If you have played Pokemon, Final Fantasy, or Tetris, then you are smart enough for chess!

 But chess is not specifically a video game.
-It’s a board game that has only recently turned into a video game because there are chess programs for every machine you can imagine.
+It's a board game that has only recently turned into a video game because there are chess programs for every machine you can imagine.
 You can play from a regular Personal Computer or a Smart Phone these days and play with other people all over the world through the internet.
 Later on, I will talk about some of the best sites to play chess online.

 But first, a basic explanation of the goal of chess.
-The way to win the game of chess is to checkmate the opponent’s king.
+The way to win the game of chess is to checkmate the opponent's king.
 Checkmate means that you are attacking the king and it has nowhere to move to escape and would be captured on the next turn.
 I will show examples of what this looks like later on.

 For now, I intend to teach you the basic rules of how each piece moves by isolating them from the other pieces and highlighting the empty squares they can move to by highlighting those squares in green.
-Just think “green means go,” as in a traffic light.
+Just think "green means go," as in a traffic light.

 Below is a picture of what the chessboard typically looks like if you are playing on a computer chess program.
 This is how the pieces are arranged.
 The chess set used is called Merida and it is one of the piece sets available on lichess.org where I play chess online.